 Ohio Statehouse Tours

-Guided tours are currently suspended, but you can take self-guided or cell phone tours, wearing masks and social distancing are encouraged.
+Visitors may also take a self-guided tour.
 Start your tour using the self-guided tour brochure and the cell phone tour available in the Map Room, which is easily accessible from the Third Street entrance,

-The House and Senate Chambers are kept locked, and are only available to be viewed during guided tours once they resume.
+The House and Senate Chambers are kept locked, and are only available to be viewed during guided tours.

 Cell phone tours

 Learn about the people and places that the Ohio Statehouse monument collection pays tribute to.
 Visitors can explore the 10 acres of Capitol Square and dial in on their cell phone to specific predetermined phone numbers and listen to descriptions about the monuments and sculpture.
 The cell phone audio tour is FREE, except for air-time minutes according to each visitor’s cell phone calling plan.

 The Ohio Statehouse Monument Cell Phone Audio Tour begins with the outside monuments and gardens on Capitol Square.
 Inside the Ohio Statehouse, phone messages describe the rooms and artworks of the Capitol.
 This allows guests to tour in their own time.
 Pick up a paper brochure in the ground-floor Map Room.